Monitoring of Redis cluster, nodes and databases

 - In the Cluster Monitoring block, click Cluster Nodes.

-- In the Server field, select the node whose metrics you want to view.
+- Select the nodes whose metrics you want to view.

 - Look at the available metrics of the node cluster.